The best free VPN

 Much like CyberGhost, Tunnelbear promises high-end encryption and a complete absence of traffic logging.
 There's a kicker: the free version of its VPN service only offers 500MB of data transfer per month, so it's better for occasional use for secure shopping and banking than as a location-spoofing tool to watch geo-restricted video.

-A convenient free VPN tool for more experienced users
+A convenient free VPN tool for experienced users, VPNBook can protect your whole network

 If you're a confident computer user or want to protect more than just a Windows device, VPNBook is a great option.
 It doesn't even require any specific software – you just plug the appropriate info into your machine's system settings and you're connected.